nickharutyunyan/nick-personal-website/content/authors/admin/_index.md

 <!-- Nice to e-meet you on my personal website. -->

-I research open source governance, corporate open sourcing, user experience design, and other topics in software engineering and information sysmtes.
+I research open source governance, corporate open sourcing, user experience design, and other topics in software engineering and information systems.

 <!-- Currently finishing up some projects at the University of Erlangen–Nuremberg. -->